A formal appeal process has been established. Please go to Appeals Process page for further information.

 In Australia, all dietitians are considered to be nutritionists however, nutritionists without a dietetics qualification cannot take on the expert role of a dietitian.
 Please see ‘Dietitians in Australia‘ for further information.

-Additional information regarding the Migration programs can be raised directly with the Department of Immigration and Border Protection who oversee these programs.
+Additional information regarding the Migration programs can be raised directly with the Department of Home Affairs who oversee these programs.
 DAA is unable to provide information on Migration programs or processes.

 The SOL is targeting professions where there is an identified current or future shortage.
 Skills Australia, on behalf of the Government, has determined that there is no anticipated current or future shortage of dietetic graduates.
 With approximately 500 graduates per year in Australia this is likely to remain the case for the foreseeable future.